 Authorized Shares.
-The maximum aggregate number of shares authorized for issuance under the Amended 2014 Plan is 11,875,000 shares, assuming the stockholders approve the addition of 3,500,000 shares of Common Stock to the reserve.
-In addition, the estimated shares of 1,900,000 that remained from the predecessor 2005 Plan were available to be issued under the 2014 Plan.
-Shares subject to any option or other award outstanding under the 2005 Plan that expires or is forfeited for any reason shall not be added to the reserve under the 2014 Plan.
+The maximum aggregate number of shares authorized for issuance under the Amended 2014 Plan is 11,875,000 shares.
+In addition, the estimated shares of 1,900,000 that remained from the predecessor 2005 Plan were available to be issued under the Amended 2014 Plan.
+Shares subject to any option or other award outstanding under the 2005 Plan that expires or is forfeited for any reason shall not be added to the reserve under the Amended 2014 Plan.

 Share Counting.
 Each share subject to a stock option, stock appreciation right, or other award that requires the participant to purchase shares for their fair market value determined at the time of grant will reduce the number of shares remaining available for grant under the Amended 2014 Plan by one share.
-However, each share subject to a "full value" award will reduce the number of shares remaining available for grant under the Amended 2014 Plan by 2.5 shares.
+Without giving effect to the amendment to the Amended 2014 Plan for which approval is being sought, each share subject to a "full value" award will reduce the number of shares remaining available for grant under the Amended 2014 Plan by 2.5 shares.